 UCCI has taken a special interest in developing curricula that utilize a Cognitive Behavioral Interventions approach to treatment.

-UCCI CBI-DV is designed for individuals with a recent pattern of intimate partner violence who are moderate to high-risk on a general risk assessment.
-Using a cognitive-behavioral approach, the curriculum teaches individuals how to identify and manage high-risk situations related to intimate partner violence, with particular emphasis on emotional regulation.
+UCCI CBI-IPV is designed for individuals with a recent pattern of interpersonal violence who score moderate to high risk on a general risk assessment.
+Using social learning and cognitive-behavioral approaches, the curriculum teaches individuals how to identify and manage high risk situations related to interpersonal violence, with particular emphasis on emotion regulation.

 Cognitive-Behavioral Interventions for Family Relationships-Adult (CBI-FA)